An empirical determination of the Cosmic Shoreline: Methods

-At even lower cumulative instellation, Titan and the dwarf planet Eris in our own solar system also fall on top of this ECS line (Figure \ref{fig:New_csl}).
+At even lower cumulative XUV instellation, Titan and the dwarf planet Eris in our own Solar System also fall on top of this EECS line (Figure \ref{fig:New_csl}).
 Titan definitely possesses an atmosphere \citep{kuiper1944titan, kunde1981c4h2, horst2017titan}, while the case of Eris is curious.
 Eris has a thin, transient atmosphere, due to the periodic sublimation of its surface ices of methane and nitrogen along its orbit \citep{Hofgartner2019}.
-This ECS boundary line is also much more consistent with the solar system objects properties, as it places Europa, Callisto, Ganymede, Haumea and Triton, which have no significant atmospheres (certainly not detectable at interstellar distances), in the non-retention region.

-The steeper slope of the ECS is also in line with the findings of \citet{Berta-Thompson2025}, which approach the definition of a cosmic shoreline from an statistical point of view.
+This EECS boundary line is also much more consistent with the properties of Solar System objects, as it places Europa, Callisto, Ganymede, Haumea and Triton, which have no significant atmospheres (certainly not detectable at interstellar distances), in the non-retention region.
+Only Pluto, which has a mass and radius comparable to Eris, and an established atmosphere \citep{Elliot1989}, is in disagreement with the EECS, but there is no way to reconcile Pluto, Mars as a boundary planet, and the know exoplanet atmosphere population with a simple shoreline.
+Perhaps the case of Pluto/Eris illustrates that a simple relationship might not hold for the very tenuous atmospheres displayed by small (exo-)solar system bodies.